 What you need to know about QR Code Phishing

-Recently, we've heard a lot of news about Quishing – or the fishing QR Code.
+Recently, we have heard a lot of news about Quishing – or QR Code Phishing.
 This is when the link behind a QR Code is malicious, but it is not.
 There has been a report of a major US energy company being targeted by a phishing QR Code.

 Other reports indicate an increase in this type of attack.